faseehahmed1/React-101-Project/README.md

 I built an app that allows users to be added to a list.
 This project implements basic concepts of React:

-- Using React hook useState
+- Using React hook useState and useRef
 - Reusing components
 - Using CSS modules
 - Learnt how to use localStorage